Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 allowing Omeka S items, item sets, and media to be harvested by OAI-PMH harvesters.
 The module implements version 2.0 of the protocol.

+It provides a way to map non-Dublin Core properties to Dublin Core properties in order to expose all values of all items, in particular records for author managed with foaf.
+Of course, the mapping is far from perfect, because it is not simple to map two ontologies that don't describe the same content.

+Anyway, there is a specific format, `simple_xml`, similar to the default `oai_dc`, that returns resource as a flat xml, included all values of all vocabularies that are used.

 Installation
 ------------